-- 3.1.1 The development of the Strategic Industry Partnership Workforce Training Plan must be "industry-led."
-This means true business focus and leadership in determining training needs and developing curriculum.
+- 3.1.1 The development of the Strategic Industry Partnership Workforce Training Plan must be industry-driven.
+This means true business focus and leadership in determining training needs and developing a responsive curriculum.
 Additionally, employer partners must demonstrate a willingness to participate in training, where applicable, and the placement of successful candidates.
-Labor will require evidence that multiple employers were active participants in developing the Workforce Training Plan.
-For examples of industry-led partnerships currently funded through EARN, please visit http://www.dllr.state.md.us/earn/earngrantpartners.shtml. - 3.1.2 Partnerships must designate a Lead Applicant that will serve as the Fiscal Agent for the Partnership for the purposes of the Implementation Grant.
-The Lead Applicant will also be responsible for managing the Grant and implementing the Workforce Training Plan. - 3.1.3 An eligible Strategic Industry Partnership must have at least five employers from the target industry and representatives from two diverse entities, listed in Section 1.2.25.
+MD Labor will require evidence that multiple employers were active participants in developing the Workforce Training Plan.
+For examples of industry-led partnerships currently funded through EARN, please visit https://labor.maryland.gov/earn/earngrantpartners.shtml. - 3.1.2 Partnerships must designate a Lead Applicant that will serve as the Fiscal Agent for the Partnership for the purposes of the Implementation Grant.
+The Lead Applicant will also be responsible for managing the Grant and implementing the Workforce Training Plan. - 3.1.3 An eligible Strategic Industry Partnership must include at least five employers from the target industry and representatives from two diverse entities, listed in Section 1.2.27.
 Partnerships are encouraged to include more than five employer partners.
-If the Lead Applicant represents multiple employers, for instance, an industry association or Registered Apprenticeship Sponsor, five employers must be identified, and submit Letters of Support. - 3.1.4 The Workforce Training Plan must be both data-driven and experience-driven:
+If the Lead Applicant represents multiple employers, such as an industry association or Registered Apprenticeship sponsor, at least five employers must be identified, and submit Letters of Commitment. - 3.1.4 Each Strategic Industry Partnership must write a Workforce Training Plan that targets one of the following Tiers. - 3.1.4.1 Tier I will provide occupational training and supportive services to unemployed, underemployed, and incumbent workers in preparation for high-demand occupations. - 3.1.4.2 Tier II will provide occupational training and supportive services which lead directly to placement or advancement into roles that provide wages at or above the median wage for the target region.
+Workforce Training Plans that target multiple regions must target the highest wage amongst the regions selected.